This course is designed for students who have some ballet experience and are familiar withballet terms and movement vocabulary.

 Delivery Method: Fully in-person

-Prerequisites: Ballet experience is required in order to register for the class.
-Please contact the instructors Kota Yamazaki (firstname.lastname@example.org) and Mina Nishimura (email@example.com) for inquiry and permission.
+Prerequisites: Previous ballet training (over 5 yrs) is required in order to register for the class.
+For inquiry and permission, please contact the instructor Kota Yamazaki (firstname.lastname@example.org) with description about your prior ballet and dance training and experience.

-Corequisites: Dance or Drama lab assignment if students sign up for 4 or more credits in dance.
+Corequisites: Dance or Drama lab assignment if students sign up for 4 or more credits in designated dance courses.

 Course Level: 4000-level

 Categories: 4000 , All courses , Dance , Fully In-Person , Two Credit , Updates